Michael Hotka's

 Make a 16th Century Pocket Diptych Sundial

-2. Make a Horizontal Sundial
+2. Horizontal Sundial

 These are my calculations for my home at 1425 Snowberry Lane, Broomfield, CO, Latitide 39.931 degrees.
 In the Sundail Face Geometry and Calculations document, page 18,I used the following equation for the separation of the hour lines on the dial, seen in column H of the above table.